 Lucy is certified as a Juvenile and Domestic Relations District Court mediator, a Circuit Court mediator for family cases and as a Mentor Mediator, working with new mediators to obtain state certification.
-She works with private clients not only in Fairfax and in the Northern Virginia area, but also other areas within the the Commonwealth of Virginia.
+She works with private clients not only in Oakton, Vienna, Fairfax and in the Northern Virginia area where she lives, but also provides mediation services in areas across the Commonwealth of Virginia.
 Lucy also serves with a non-profit organization, Conflict to Peace, as a Christian Mediator and Outreach and Development Ambassador.
-Lucy formerly served for five years as a roster mediator with the Fairfax County Juvenile and Domestic Relations District Court (JDRDC) Mediation Program where she mediated with parties referred by the Court concerning their custody, visitation and support matters.
+Lucy formerly served for five years as a roster mediator with the Fairfax County Juvenile and Domestic Relations District Court (JDRDC) Mediation Program where she mediated with parties referred by the Court concerning their parenting plan, custody, visitation and support matters.

 Lucy received her undergraduate degree from the University of Virginia and her law degree from T.C.
 Williams School of Law at the University of Richmond.
 She began her family law practice in Richmond, Virginia before returning to the Fairfax area to be closer to her family.
 Lucy grew up in Vienna, Virginia and lives in Oakton where she enjoys spending time with her daughter and is active in their Church, serving as a small group leader with the middle and high school youth.

 It Is Possible with Mediation